 Swype (Dragon Dictation)

 Swype is probably one of the most familiar keyboards available for Android, and now also incorporates the Dragon Dictation voice dictionary.
-Swype is available for Android 2.2+, and you can download it from Google Play for $0.99.
+Swype is available for Android 2.2+, and you can download it from Google Play for $0.99 [No longer available].
 A 30-day free trial is also available.